pdincubus/MODX-Revolution-Boilerplate/README.md

 * [FormIt](http://rtfm.modx.com/extras/revo/formit).
 For form sending/validation, etc
 * [setPlaceholders](https://github.com/oo12/setPlaceholders/).
 Performs a combination of features from [getResourceField](http://modx.com/extras/package/getresourcefield), [UltimateParent](http://modx.com/extras/package/ultimateparent) and others.
 Really flexible package and well documented!
 * [SimpleSearch](http://rtfm.modx.com/extras/revo/simplesearch).
 For use on the Page Not Found error page.
-* [Wayfinder](http://rtfm.modx.com/extras/revo/wayfinder).
-Makes menus easy.
-OR...
-* [pdoMenu](http://modx.com/extras/package/pdotools).
-Almost a drop in replacement for Wayfinder - but supposedly quicker.
-Part of pdoTools which has other useful things in it too.
+* [pdoTools](http://modx.com/extras/package/pdotools).
+This is a package that includes several useful almost drop-in replacements for a few of the most commonly used snippets: pdoMenu == Wayfinder, pdoSitemap == GoogleSiteMap, pdoResources == getResources, and others.
+It's worth noting that although I use pdoTools a lot it's not an exact replacement for [getResources](http://rtfm.modx.com/extras/revo/getresources), so sometimes I still do use that.

 Things you're more than likely going to need:

 * [pThumb](https://github.com/oo12/phpThumbOf).
 Crop, thumbnail and alter images automagically.
 Offers improvements (especially in speed!) over the original phpThumbOf.
 * [CodeMirror](http://modx.com/extras/package/codemirror).
 Syntax highlighting and stuff for anything that isn't a standard content page.
-* [getResources](http://rtfm.modx.com/extras/revo/getresources).
-Useful for all kinds of things, [pdoTools](http://modx.com/extras/package/pdotools) also has a replacement too - pdoResources.
-* [GoogleSiteMap](http://rtfm.modx.com/extras/revo/googlesitemap).
-Generates XML sitemaps for Spiders, etc. Again [pdoTools](http://modx.com/extras/package/pdotools) also has a replacement version, pdoSitemap.
 * [VersionX](https://github.com/Mark-H/VersionX2).
 Content / chunk version tracker extra.
 Useful for rolling back to a previous version of something.
 * [TinyMCE](http://modx.com/extras/package/tinymce).
 Pretty much the only choice you have for a reasonable text editor in MODX Revo.
 There is a CKEditor extra but the last time I tried it out it didn't have internal link integration like TinyMCE does.
 Shame because it's a much nicer RTE.
-I would heartily recommend [Redactor from ModMore](https://www.modmore.com/?via=231) because it's so much nicer, has great integration and is much better overall than either of the other options.
+* [Redactor from ModMore](https://www.modmore.com/?via=231) - I would heartily recommend this because it's so much nicer, has great integration and is much better overall than either of the other options.
+It's a paid-for extra, but it's seriously worth every penny.

 If you want to set up basic blogging and want something you can just drop in: